h8d13/TERCES/.github/SECURITY.md

 ```

 No cloud. **No vault to steal.** Can't brute force without physical device and even then only has 8 tries.

-Still allows for sharing using asymetric modules.
+Still allows for sharing using asymetric modules or controlled sharing of keys.

 ---

 ## Recovery Mechanisms Are a Security Risk